-Entry Requirement: Year 10 English teacher recommendation based on satisfactory Year 10 performance reading and speaking.
+Entry Requirement: Year 10 English teacher recommendation based on satisfactory Year 10 performance Credits: Up to 18 Level 1 credits Course Outline: Students will study the language and the impact of written and visual texts.
+They will be involved in writing, reading and speaking.
 At this level, students are expected to show understanding of aspects of language and literature, and to develop and structure ideas in their writing.

-Course Outline: Students will study the language and the impact of written and visual texts.
-They will be involved in writing, for students who meet the required - prerequisites.

 Assessment: Internal assessment 6 credits, external assessment 12 credits.
-This course leads to Academic English Level 2
+This course leads to Academic English Level 2 for students who meet the required - prerequisites.